eycho97/tsd_portfolio/critique_by_design.md

 ### Step 3: Wireframe a Solution

+I wireframed two sketches to test with users.
+Although the original visualization only discussed the batting averages, I wanted to bring in total runs (total points) into the discussion as well.
+With these wireframes, I attempted two different methods to be able to compare and contrast the batting averages and total runs across the different cities.

 ![Sketch1](a3sketch1.jpg)
+In the first sketch, I kept the main focus on the batting averages and color coded the total runs into three different categories.
+With the title I tried to pose the quesiton of whether batting averages is really the best measure of success, given that the cities with high batting averages don't always have the most runs.

 ![Sketch2](a3sketch2.jpg)
+In the second sketch, I used a dual axis bar graph to represent both total runs and batting averages in the same graph.
+Compared to the first graph, it might be harder to immediately read the data, given that there are two different axes.
+However, I thought showing the bars for both batting averages and total runs allows viewers to better evaluate the relationship between the two variables.

 ### Step 4: Test the Solution

 ### Step 5: Build Your Solution